Asheville Mall: History

 The mall also expanded a wing from JCPenney to Belk adding 30 stores.
 The Coleman family sold the mall in 1997.
 After Montgomery Ward's closure in 2000, its store became Dillard's Men's, Children's, and Home, with the original Dillard's becoming a women's store.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Asheville Mall, into Seritage Growth Properties.
 Sears closed this location in July 2018 and is planned to be redeveloped into new apartments.

 On June 30, 2020, an SEC filing by owner CBL Properties listed Asheville Mall among properties that would likely be foreclosed upon.

 September 2024, Summit Properties USA acquired ownership of the mall and assumed management responsibilities.

-In 2025, JCPenney would close on May 25, leaving two Dillard's and Belk as the only anchors left.
+JCPenney closed on May 25, 2025.
+In late 2025, it was announced that, development had begun on potentially converting the former JCPenney into an emergency center.
+Buncombe County officials are now considering purchasing the site, turning it into the county's first standalone emergency operations center and the first emergency operations center within a mall.
+The six-acre former JCPenney location was chosen because of its central location in the county and its ability to house multiple different agencies.
+The proposed location will serve as the year-round home for the Emergency Services Department, providing a larger footprint for training, preparedness, and disaster response planning and operations.
+It is expected to cost $5 million to purchase the JCPenney anchor building.